StarRocks/starrocks/docs/en/sql-reference/sql-statements/prepared_statement.md

 **Example:**

-Prepare an `SELECT` statement with specific values represented by placeholders `?`.
+Prepare a `SELECT` statement with specific values represented by placeholders `?`.

 ```SQL
 PREPARE select_by_id_stmt FROM 'SELECT * FROM users WHERE id = ?';